-TIP One piece of trivia you might find helpful to remember: the newer the PC motherboard, the fewer the number of ISA devices that will be supported by it.
-Most new motherboards have just one dual ISA/PCI slot (along with lots of PCI slots) or no ISA connections at all.
-ISA has been provided all along for backward compatibility, but it's on its way out because it's being replaced by faster buses.
+TIP One piece of trivia you might find helpful to remember: The newer the PC motherboard, the fewer the number of ISA devices that will be supported by it.
+Most new motherboards have no ISA connections at all.
+The ones that do just have one dual ISA/PCI slot along with lots of PCI slots.
+ISA was provided for many years for backward compatibility, but it's on its way out because of the prevalence of faster buses.

 By now you might be wondering exactly who sets the standards for how PCs are designed.
-Sadly, the answer in most cases is that there are a lot of cooks in the kitchen, and that makes standards seem less than...well, standard.
-Two of the most important cooks are Microsoft and Intel (sometimes referred to together as WinTel); almost every year, the companies issue a set of design guidelines that spell out the minimum requirements that a PC must have to carry the label "Microsoft Windows compatible."
+Sadly, the answer in most cases is that there are a lot of cooks in the kitchen, and that makes standards seem less than well, standard.
+Two of the most important cooks are Microsoft and Intel (sometimes referred to together as Wintel).
+Almost every year, the companies issue a set of design guidelines that spell out the minimum requirements that a PC must have to carry the label "Microsoft Windows compatible."

-Although most current video boards connect to the CPU through a PCI interface, one of the main features that drives innovation in the computer business is speed: the faster the CPU and video controller can blast pictures onto the screen, the more popular the computer is likely to be.
-So when some in the industry became impatient with PCI's top speed (not fast enough!), Intel decided to add another bus for graphics boards only-that the computer could use instead of PCI.
+Although many current video boards connect to the CPU through a PCI interface, one of the main features that drives innovation in the computer business is speed: the faster the CPU and video controller can blast pictures onto the screen, the more popular the computer is likely to be.
+So when some in the industry became impatient with PCI's top speed (not fast enough!), Intel decided to add another bus-for graphics boards only-that the computer could use instead of PCI.
 This ushered in the Accelerated Graphics Port (AGP) standard.
-Thus, when you read an ad saying that a computer has "AGP video," it means there's a connector inside the PC that's designed to offer higher speed than PCI, and the system uses an AGP-compatible video controller.
+Thus, when you read an ad saying that a computer has AGP video, it means there's a connector inside the PC that's designed to offer higher speed than PCI, and the system uses an AGP-compatible video controller.